Congress of Black Women of Canada: Waterloo

 The Waterloo Regional Chapter was initially formed in 1988, at the home of Veronica Norris-Lue.
 The first local president was Chloe Callander.

 Scarborough

 The Scarborough Regional Chapter was founded in 1985.
 Their purpose was to provide a network of solidarity for Black Women in the Scarborough region, with Scarborough's growing Black population in mind, and to act as a united voice in the defence and extension of human rights and liberties for Black Women of Canada.

 Oshawa and Whitby

-The Oshawa and Whitby Regional Chapter was founded by Ettie Rutherford in March of 2007.
+The Oshawa and Whitby Regional Chapter was founded by Ettie Rutherford in March 2007.

 Mississauga

 The Mississauga Regional Chapter was established in 1985.

 Markham

-The Markham Regional Chapter was established in February of 2021, making it one of the most recent chapters of the Congress.
+The Markham Regional Chapter was established in February 2021, making it one of the most recent chapters of the Congress.

 London

 The London Regional Chapter was established in 1989 by Gwen Jenkins.
 The objectives of the London, Ontario chapter were to address the "social, economic and cultural issues of all Black women."